PGV-devs/PracticasPGV/README.md

 El proyecto consiste en un prototipo de videojuego del estilo "Tower Defense" en Unreal Engine 4.

-The project consists in a prototype of a "Towe Defense" type in Unreal Engine 4.
+The project consists in a prototype of a "Towe Defense" game type in Unreal Engine 4.

 ## Instrucciones para ejecutar el proyecto / Instructions to execute the project.